-This section describes the operation, trouble-shooting and repair of the CHRISTIE Series A and Series T Battery Chargers.
-They are designed for safe and efficient, daily recharging of batteries.
-Chargers may be furnished in a portable cabinet or of a type built-in to the vehicle.
+This Section describes the operation, trouble-shooting and repair of the CHRISTIE Series A and T Battery Chargers.
+They are designed for safe and efficient daily charging of batteries.
+Chargers may be furnished as a portable cabinet or of a type built-into the vehicle.